 Yes.
-With the large numbers of applicants applying for a limited number of slots, nabbing an opening the first time around can be tricky.
+With the large numbers of applicants applying for a limited number of slots plus alumni wanting to return for another trip, nabbing an opening the first time around can be tricky.
 However, just because we cannot offer you a slot the first time you apply doesn’t mean we would not love to have you on the team the following year.
 In other words, if the trip interests you, apply again!

 Q: What are the requirements to participate?

 Our selection panel is looking to build a well-rounded team of people with varying experience levels.
 However, we do require that all participants have at least one year of professional culinary experience under their belt and/or a culinary degree.
-Most importantly, individuals must be flexible, responsible and enthusiastic about the project and the early mornings it entails.
+Most importantly, individuals must be flexible, responsible and enthusiastic about the trip projects and the early mornings they entail.

 Our only strict requirements are that each participant must carry their own personal health insurance.
-We also ask that all selected participants commit to paying the trip fee in full ($275) and making our fundraising goal ($575.)
+We also ask that all selected participants commit to paying the trip fee in full and making our fundraising goal set for that year.